Barcelona 3 Day Itinerary: Must-See Sights and Hidden Gems

 The menu offers a modern twist on traditional dishes, from patatas bravas and croquetas to Iber-burgers and truffled eggs.

-I had the Iberian pork ribs with honey and mustard and they were falling-off-the-bone delicious!
-Don’t forget to pair one of the sangria pitchers with your meal as well.
+I love their Iberian pork ribs with honey and mustard, which are falling-off-the-bone delicious!
+You can also pair one of the sangria pitchers with your meal as well.

 It’s a very small restaurant so you’ll definitely want to make a reservation or go early in the evening to beat the crowds.